 Canceling, postponing or moving online for our work, education and recreation may be inconvenient, annoying, and disappointing.
 But hospitals need to have enough room, supplies, and staff to care for those who need hospital-level care — whether it’s for coronavirus, a heart attack, car crash, broken bone, or birth.

-This is where “social distancing”, “shelter-at-home”, and “wear a face covering” come in.
+This is where social distancing, sheltering at home, and wearing a face covering come in.
 These are tried-and-true public health methods of disease prevention.
 The best way to prevent illness is to avoid being exposed to this virus.